Computer performance: Power consumption

 The amount of electric power used by the computer (power consumption).
-This becomes especially important for systems with limited power sources such as solar, batteries, human power.
+This becomes especially important for systems with limited power sources such as solar, batteries, and human power.

 Performance per watt

 System designers building parallel computers, such as Google's hardware, pick CPUs based on their speed per watt of power, because the cost of powering the CPU outweighs the cost of the CPU itself.

-For spaceflight computers, the processing speed per watt ratio is a more useful performance criterion than raw processing speed.
+For spaceflight computers, the processing speed per watt ratio is a more useful performance criterion than raw processing speed due to limited on-board resources of power.

 Compression ratio

 Compression is useful because it helps reduce resource usage, such as data storage space or transmission capacity.
 Because compressed data must be decompressed to use, this extra processing imposes computational or other costs through decompression; this situation is far from being a free lunch.
 Data compression is subject to a space–time complexity trade-off.

 Size and weight

 This is an important performance feature of mobile systems, from the smart phones you keep in your pocket to the portable embedded systems in a spacecraft.